User Voices

 User Interface Language

 FilterZen has been localized for multiple languages.
+In addition to English and German, if you have added partial translations in other languages (via Site Settings / FilterZen Studio / DIY User Interface Localization), these languages will be available for selection here.
 Changing this setting affects all FilterZen user interfaces except captions and descriptions of Features, List Templates, Column Types, Content Types or Web Part Templates (those are always loaded directly by SharePoint based on the current Web Site locale).

 You can pick one of the following options on the Configuration page in the FilterZen Studio: